Key Points

 All-natural spray

-If you prefer an all-natural solution, you can consider essential oils for dogs.
-While these sprays can aid in flea and tick prevention, remember that they are typically much less effective than the solutions listed above, and not all dogs will do well with this option.
+If you prefer an all-natural solution, you can consider essential oils for dogs, though we don’t recommend it.
+While essential oil or permethrin sprays can aid in flea and tick prevention, remember that they are typically much less effective than the solutions listed above.
+Plus, not all dogs will do well with alternative options.
 Talk to your vet if you’re interested in learning more about all-natural flea and tick prevention options.

 How can I tell if my dog has fleas?